GRTLCollaboration/GRFolres/paper/paper.md

 # Statement of Need

-As far as we are aware there is currently no other publicly available code that implements the $4\partial$ST theory of modified gravity or the cubic Horndeski theory in 3+1-dimensional numerical relativity.
+As far as we are aware there is currently no other publicly available code that implements the $4\partial$ST theory of modified gravity or the cubic Horndeski theory in (3+1)-dimensional numerical relativity.

 There is at least one private code, based on the PAMR/AMRD and HAD [@East:2011aa;@Neilsen:2007ua] infrastructure, that was used in the first works to successfully implement the modified general harmonic gauge for $4\partial$ST [@East:2020hgw;@East:2021bqk;@East:2022rqi;@Corman:2022xqg].
 Since this code uses a Generalised Harmonic Coordinates (GHC) formulation, it necessitates excision of the interior of black holes, which can be difficult to implement in practice.
 As a consequence, many groups in the numerical relativity community have opted to use singularity avoiding coordinates such as the BSSN [@Nakamura:1987zz;@Shibata:1995we;@Baumgarte:1998te], Z4C [@Bona:2003fj;@Bernuzzi:2009ex] or CCZ4 [@Alic:2011gg;@Alic:2013xsa] formulations in the puncture gauge [@Campanelli:2005dd;@Baker:2005vv], which do not require the excision of the interior of black holes from the computational domain.
 In GRFolres, we use the results of [@AresteSalo:2022hua;@AresteSalo:2023mmd;@Doneva:2023oww] to extend the well-posed formulations of modified gravity to singularity avoiding coordinates.
 This provides an alternative gauge to the modified GHC one used by other groups.
 Not only does this provide a valuable comparison to their work, but also eliminates the need for excision.

-There are also a number of 3+1-dimensional codes that implement the equations for the additional scalar degree of freedom in Einstein-scalar-Gauss-Bonnet without backreaction onto the metric tensor, including one implementation using GRChombo [@Evstafyeva:2022rve], which we have integrated into GRFolres to enable comparison between the methods.
+There are also a number of (3+1)-dimensional codes that implement the equations for the additional scalar degree of freedom in Einstein-scalar-Gauss-Bonnet without backreaction onto the metric tensor, including one implementation using GRChombo [@Evstafyeva:2022rve], which we have integrated into GRFolres to enable comparison between the methods.
 In particular, Canuda (https://bitbucket.org/canuda) [@Witek:2018dmd] which uses the Einstein Toolkit (http://einsteintoolkit.org/), with its related Cactus (http://cactuscode.org) [@Loffler:2011ay;@Schnetter:2003rb] and Kranc (http://kranccode.org) [@Husa:2004ip] infrastructure, was used in [@Richards:2023xsr;@Elley:2022ept;@R:2022tqa;@Silva:2020omi;@Witek:2018dmd].
-Another implementation is based on the Spectral Einstein Code or SpEC (http://www.black-holes.org/SpEC.html) [@Pfeiffer:2002wt], as used in [@Okounkova:2020rqw].
+Another implementation is based on the Spectral Einstein Code or SpEC (http://www.black-holes.org/SpEC.html) [@Pfeiffer:2002wt], as used in [@Okounkova:2020rqw].A neutron star background was considered in [@Kuan:2023trn] with a modification of SACRA-MPI code [@Yamamoto:2008js;@Kiuchi:2017pte].
 Whilst order-reduced methods like those in [@Richards:2023xsr;@R:2022tqa;@Okounkova:2022grv;@Elley:2022ept;@Doneva:2022byd;@Okounkova:2020rqw;@Silva:2020omi;@Okounkova:2019zjf;@Okounkova:2019dfo;@Witek:2018dmd;@Evstafyeva:2022rve] provide an estimate of the scalar dynamics and associated energy losses, they may miss information about the fully non-linear impact on the metric and suffer from the accumulation of secular errors over long inspirals.

 In spherical symmetry several codes have been developed that implement Einstein-scalar-Gauss-Bonnet (a subset of the $4\partial$ST theory that we include as an example in GRFolres).
-In particular, using the NRPy framework (http://astro.phys.wvu.edu/bhathome) [@Ruchlin:2017com] in [@Doneva:2022byd], and the private code of Ripley \& Pretorius in [@R:2022hlf;@Ripley:2020vpk;@Ripley:2019irj;@Ripley:2019hxt;@Ripley:2019aqj].
+In particular, using the NRPy framework (http://astro.phys.wvu.edu/bhathome) [@Ruchlin:2017com] in [@Doneva:2022byd], and the private code of Ripley \& Pretorius in [@R:2022hlf;@Ripley:2020vpk;@Ripley:2019irj;@Ripley:2019hxt;@Ripley:2019aqj], and a modification of the GR1D code [@OConnor:2009iuz;@Gerosa:2016fri].
+There is also the fully nonlinear spherical code developed in [@Corelli:2022pio;@Corelli:2022phw].
 Spherical codes provide a useful testing ground in which coordinate ambiguities can be avoided [@R:2022hlf], but lack the generality required to study objects with angular momentum, or binary mergers.

 # Research projects to date using GRFolres